 Because smoking speeds up estrogen breakdown, you may not get the results you’re looking for from a standard dose of oral HRT.
 To achieve the same therapeutic benefits as a non-smoker, you might need a higher dose, which can come with its own set of complications.
 It’s an inefficient way to manage your health.
 This is why many healthcare providers recommend different delivery methods for smokers, like transdermal patches or gels.
 These options deliver hormones directly into the bloodstream through the skin, bypassing the liver’s initial breakdown process.
 This makes the treatment more predictable and effective, ensuring you get the full value from your investment in your health.

-Key Health Risks to Know
+The Health Risks You Need to Know

 Beyond making your treatment less effective, combining smoking with oral HRT creates a dangerous health situation.
 The single biggest concern is a significantly increased risk of developing blood clots, which can lead to deep vein thrombosis (DVT), pulmonary embolism, or even stroke.
 This isn’t a minor side effect; it’s a serious cardiovascular threat.
 In fact, the risk is so pronounced that medical experts strongly advise against prescribing oral estrogen to women who smoke.
 While the connection between smoking and other conditions like cancer is more complex, the danger of blood clots is clear and well-established.
 Protecting your long-term health means addressing this risk head-on.